 Two compounds in bergamot, brutieridin and meltidin, have been studied.
 Both are natural antioxidants that demonstrate statin-like effects…

-In a 2013 study published in the International Journal of Cardiology, researchers saw significant reduction in LDL cholesterol when subjects took 1000 mg. of bergamot extract daily for a month.
+In a 2013 study published in the International Journal of Cardiology, researchers saw a significant reduction in LDL cholesterol when subjects took 1000 mg. of bergamot extract daily for a month.

 When these patients had their statins cut in half, their cholesterol levels did not increase.